JamesSo1/Project_7_Team_Fortress_2_Team_Gallery/README.md

-# Web Development Project 7 - Team Fortress 2 Team Gallery
+# Team Fortress 2 Team Gallery

-Submitted by: **James So**

-This web app: **allows users to view all of the members of their TF2 team, add new members, delete current members, and update data(i.e. name, class, main weapon) on exisiting members.**
+This web app **allows users to view all of the members of their TF2 team, add new members, delete current members, and update data(i.e. name, class, main weapon) on exisiting members.**

-Time spent: **5** hours spent in total

-## Required Features
+## Features

-The following **required** functionality is completed:

-- [x] **A create form allows users to add new cremates**
+- **A create form allows users to add new cremates**
-- [x] **Users can name the crewmate and set the crewmate's attributes by clicking on one of several values**
+- **Users can name the crewmate and set the crewmate's attributes by clicking on one of several values**
-- [x] **The site displays a summary page of all the user's added crewmates**
+- **The site displays a summary page of all the user's added crewmates**
-- [x] **A previously created crewmate can be updated from the crewmate list**
+- **A previously created crewmate can be updated from the crewmate list**
-- [x] **A previously created crewmate can be deleted from the crewmate list**
+- **A previously created crewmate can be deleted from the crewmate list**
-- [x] **Each crewmate has a direct, unique link to an info page about them**
+- **Each crewmate has a direct, unique link to an info page about them**

-The following **optional** features are implemented:

-- [ ] A crewmate can be given a category upon creation which restricts their attributes
-- [ ] The site displays summary statistics about a user's crew on their crew page
-- [ ] The site displays a custom "success" metric about a user's crew which changes the look of the crewmate list

-The following **additional** features are implemented:

-* [x] N/A

 ## Video Walkthrough